 The interconnection between PG&E's East Grand Substation in South San Francisco and the PCEP's TPSS 1 is complete and awaiting completion and testing of TPSS-1.
-Energization of TPSS-1 will occur following the completion of the northern section of the Single-Phase Study and subsequent execution of the TLOA between the JPB and PG&E for TPSS-1.
-The combined Single-Phase Study is complete and undergoing final review by PG&E. The JPB is projecting the energization of TPSS-1 in July-August 2023.
+Energization of TPSS-1 will occur following the execution of a TLOA between the JPB and PG&E for TPSS-1.
+The Single Phase study, a prerequisite to the TLOA, is now complete and has been accepted by PG&E. The JPB is now projecting the energization of TPSS-1 in October 2023.